gabrielub/Attendance_Face-recog/README.md

 - Visit **phpMyAdmin**.
 - Create a new database.

-  - Recommended name: `attendance_db` (You can choose any name, but ensure it matches the configuration in your project files).
+  - Recommended name: `attendance-db` (You can choose any name, but ensure it matches the configuration in your project files).

 - Import the SQL file:
 - Locate the `attendance-db.sql` file in the `database/` folder of the project.